Jconner3/Jconner3.github.io/index.md

 ---
 layout: default
-title: "CS Capstone ePortfolio"
+title: "CS499 Capstone ePortfolio"
 ---

 ## Welcome {:#welcome}
-Welcome to my capstone ePortfolio for Southern New Hampshire University’s(SNHU) Computer Science program.
-This single page completes CS499 and the remaining requirements for my B.S. in Computer Science.
+Welcome to my capstone ePortfolio for Southern New Hampshire University’s Computer Science program.
+This project completes CS499 and the remaining requirements for my B.S. in Computer Science.
 My goal was simple, to demonstrate sound engineering practice and explain decisions in plain language while providing evidence of progress from coursework to capstone.

 ## Table of Contents {:#toc}